s-Nick/sycl-blas/onemath/sycl/blas/README.md

 | `_transpose*` | `sb_handle`, `M`, `N`, `A`, `lda`, `ldb`  | Computes an in-place matrix transpose operation using a general dense matrix, lda & ldb being input and output leading dimensions of A respectively _(*Not implemented)_. |
 ### Experimental Joint Matrix Support

-portBLAS now supports sub-group based collective GEMM operation using the experimental [`joint_matrix`](https://github.com/intel/llvm/blob/sycl/sycl/doc/extensions/experimental/sycl_ext_matrix/sycl_ext_oneapi_matrix.asciidoc) extension provided by DPC++.
+Now supports sub-group based collective GEMM operation using the experimental [`joint_matrix`](https://github.com/intel/llvm/blob/sycl/sycl/doc/extensions/experimental/sycl_ext_matrix/sycl_ext_oneapi_matrix.asciidoc) extension provided by DPC++.
 This support is only accessible for the latest
 NVIDIA Ampere GPUs and beyond.
 The requirements for using this experimental support
 are: